 You will see the following fields and settings in the 'Check-In Agent' pop-up window:

 Repository - When checking in an agent to the agent repository, a repository directory must be specified as to where to store the agent.

 Version - Version shows the latest version of the agent in the repository and the current version of the agent that is being checked in.
 The standard practice is to increase the least significant number if making small changes and the more significant numbers when making larger changes.

-Retention - Retention specifies how many records will be shown in the version history.
+Retention - Retention specifies how many records/versions of the agent are stored in the database for a particular agent that will be shown on the version history page.
 By default, this field is set to 10.

 Agent / Version Description - The version description and list of changes and bug fixes can be specified here.